pkarnakov/pkarnakov/README.md

 ### [ptoy](https://github.com/pkarnakov/ptoy)

-Particle toy with bonds and portals.
+Game with particles and portals.
 Written in C++ with OpenGL and SDL2.
 There is a <a href="https://pkarnakov.github.io/ptoy/ptoy.html">web version</a>.

 <details>
 <summary>